BitCoyote/Solution-Enablement-Process/docs/environment.md

 * REACT_APP_CLIENT_ID= Client ID of the application in Azure Active Directory
 * REACT_APP_TENANT_ID= Tenant ID of the tenant in Azure Active Directory
 * REACT_APP_REDIRECT_URI= The main redirect URI used for OAuth2.0, configured in the Azure Active Directory application
-* REACT_APP_SILENT_REDIRECT_URI= An additional redirect URI used for silent renewal of tokens, configured in the Azure Active Directory application

 ### Back-End Env Variables
 * API_PORT= The port to host the backend API service on